International Programmes 2025/2026

 Course organisation

-The Master's programme is structured into the following:
+The Master's programme with an overall of 120 credit points is structured into the following:

-In the elective area comprising 15 CP, the students can either deepen their expertise in chemistry further or gain cross-cutting qualifications or professional knowledge and skills beyond the field of chemistry, depending on their interests and career aims.
+4. An elective area comprising 15 to 20 credit points: In the elective area, the students can either deepen their expertise in chemistry further or gain cross-cutting qualifications or professional knowledge and skills beyond the field of chemistry, depending on their interests and career aims.

 International elements